Hypoallergenic Formula: Everything You Need to Know

 Inadequate weight gain

-The majority of babies double their birth weight by 6 months and triple it by 12 months.
+Most babies double their birth weight by six months and triple it by 12 months.

-Slow weight gain, also known as Failure to Thrive (FTT), is a symptom of a cow’s milk allergy.
-Oftentimes food allergy reactions can create problems digesting and absorbing nutrients due to issues like vomiting or diarrhea which can lead to impaired growth.
+Slow weight gain, also known as Failure to Thrive (FTT), is a cow’s milk allergy symptom.
+Food allergy reactions can often create problems digesting and absorbing nutrients due to issues like vomiting or diarrhea, leading to impaired growth.

-Since there are a variety of formulas marketed as “hypoallergenic”, there are some babies that still may be allergic to it.
-It is possible for a baby with allergies to certain types of food to react to partially hydrolyzed, or extensively hydrolyzed formulas.
+Since there are a variety of formulas marketed as “hypoallergenic”, some babies still may be allergic to it.
+It is possible for a baby with allergies to certain types of food to react to partially hydrolyzed or extensively hydrolyzed formulas.
 This is because the protein in these formulas, albeit small, is still intact.

 Gas is generally caused when a baby swallows too much air while feeding.
-However, the type of formula you choose, may contribute to gas production, or can help alleviate it.
+However, the type of formula you choose may contribute to gas production or help alleviate it.

-For example, an intolerance to dairy, and/or soy can cause gas along with other uncomfortable GI symptoms.
-A lactose-free and/or soy-free formula may be beneficial for babies with this type of sensitivity.
+For example, an intolerance to dairy and/or soy can cause gas and other uncomfortable GI symptoms.
+A lactose-free and/or soy-free formula may benefit babies with this sensitivity.

-Acid reflux happens when stomach contents and acid flow back up into the throat and esophagus.
-A typical, healthy infant with mild acid reflux may spit up after feedings, but is gaining weight and generally isn’t upset.
+Acid reflux happens when stomach contents and acid flow back into the throat and esophagus.
+A typical, healthy infant with mild acid reflux may spit up after feedings but is gaining weight and generally isn’t upset.

-Frequent spitting up and/or vomiting may be a sign that your baby cannot tolerate their formula.
-Hypoallergenic formulas are gentler on a baby’s system and can be effective in reducing reflux.
+Frequent spitting up and/or vomiting may indicate your baby cannot tolerate formula.
+Hypoallergenic formulas are gentler on a baby’s system and can effectively reduce reflux.
 They are often recommended for babies with allergies to select food.

 Regardless of the cause of your baby’s reflux, there are some steps you can take to help alleviate symptoms: